PureStorage-OpenConnect/px-gitops/create-branch/readme.md

 **Note:** The pod name is the name of pod displayed on output when running the "kubectl get all -n namespace-name" command above.
 For reference please check below screenshot.

 ![](./pod-details.png?raw=true "Title")

-**Note**: You should have the latest version of git on your local system.

 **To clone the repository, run this command**